Ski Mask the Slump God: 2014–2017: Mainstream debut

-2018–present: Stokeley and Sin City The Mixtape
+2018–present: Stokeley, Sin City The Mixtape, and 11th Dimension

 In May 2018, Goulbourne released his third mixtape Beware the Book of Eli, which featured the single "DoIHaveTheSause?".
 In June that same year, he was named one of XXL's "2018 Freshman Class".
 On November 30, 2018, Goulbourne released his debut studio album, Stokeley, which includes the songs "Faucet Failure" and "Nuketown" featuring Juice Wrld.
 The album peaked at number 6 on the Billboard 200 chart.

 Following the success of Stokeley, Goulbourne released only one single in 2019, "Carbonated Water".
 In July 2020, he released the single "Burn the Hoods" alongside a music video on Lyrical Lemonade.
 Simultaneously, he announced that his second album would release later that year, however the album was never released.
 Goulbourne has stated that he plans to release more music to the public.

 In May 2021, Goulbourne announced a mixtape titled Sin City The Mixtape to be released in June.
 He released Sin City on June 25.

-Musical style
+On November 21, 2023, Goulbourne announced his second studio album, 11th Dimension, and said that it is "coming so soon".

+Influences

 Goulbourne has said that his musical production has been most influenced by Busta Rhymes, Missy Elliot, and Chief Keef.
-Goulbourne has also stated he does not have any main musical influences; "I listen to every genre: rap, rock, classical, heavy metal...I listen to Adele sometimes too".
+He has also stated he does not have any main musical influences; "I listen to every genre: rap, rock, classical, heavy metal...I listen to Adele sometimes too".

 Personal life

 As of June 2018, Golbourne lives in Atlanta, Georgia.
 He had a heart condition that required surgery in March 2018.

-In a 2016 interview, Goulbourne signaled support for the legalization of gay marriage.
-In 2020, Goulbourne expressed distaste for President Donald Trump, comparing him to a white supremacist.

 Friendships

 XXXTentacion

 Goulbourne was close friends with XXXTentacion before they both started rapping.
 They met in a juvenile center in 2013.
 Goulbourne said in an interview with Adam22 that he was surprised by X's criminal charges.
 Whilst in jail, X had taught Goulbourne about different rapping cadences.
 After the duo were released, they met up with the intention of committing home invasions but instead began releasing music together.
 The rappers founded the collective Members Only.
 In 2017, Goulbourne and XXXTentacion embarked on The Revenge Tour with Craig Xen.
 The tour was postponed following the shooting of XXXTentacion's cousin.
 By late 2017, the two had parted ways and begun working on their own projects.
-Around this time, it was insinuated that the two were feuding.

 At the Rolling Loud Miami festival in 2018, Goulbourne and XXXTentacion were reunited, reaffirming their friendship.
 On June 18, 2018, XXXTentacion was murdered; Goulbourne learned of his best friend's death while on Instagram Live and tearfully informed his fans of the rapper's death.